 3. Networking

-Please provide the basic network configuration for this appliance.
-The configuration may be changed at a later date using the user interface.
+Please provide the basic r date using the user interf on for this appliance.
+The configuration may be cha anged at a later

-machine is currently ass configure at least one in signed a ho nterface to ostname, y ou can continue to use th ded as ' hostname ' or ' hos nat.
-If a hostname is assig tname.domainname'.
+gned a hostname, you can continue to use th tname.domainname'.
 If the gned via DHCP, please

 Hostname: vtm-01

-netmask for at least one DHCP as static IP addre the network while this r IPv6 addresses can be o e network ss, please nachine is configured card if all t make sure in use. on the Sys he cards are in static mon that the DHCP server wi stem > Networking page. de.
-If you want to use an Il not reassign this IP add ress to any other machine in
+netmask for at least one DHCP as static IP address the network while this ma network card if all s, please make sur achine is in use. the cards are in static mo de.
+If you want to use an Il not reassign this IP add ter a valid IPv4 address and IP address assigned via Iress to any other machine in

-Interface Мо IP address Netmask Management IP address
+Interface Mode IP address Netmask Management IP address

-enp1s0f0 (unplugged)
+enp1s0f0 (unplugged) @ static dhcp

-enp1s0f1 (unplugged) static dhcp
+enp1s0f1 (unplugged) @ static dhcp

-enp4s0f0 (unplugged) static dhcp
+enp4s0f0 (unplugged) @ static dhcp

-enp4s0f1 (unplugged) static dhcp
+enp4s0f1 (unplugged) @ static dhcp] (

-enp7s0f0 static dhcp 10.62.142.27 18
+enp7s0f0 @ static dhcp 10.62.142.27 18

-enp7s0f1 static dhcp 10.62.134.51 18
+enp7s0f1 static Odhcp 10.62.134.51 18

 The appliance can be configured to only allow management on one specific IP address.
 This restricts all admin server access, SOAP management, REST API access and other control information to this IP address.
 This setup is useful if you want to completely separate your public and private networks.
 If you wish to do this, tick the box below and select an IP address using the Management IP address option buttons above.
-Use a single Management IP address.
+Use a single Management IP address To use trunking, give interfaces the same IP address.
 All interfaces in a trunk must be connected to the same switch and the switch must have IEEE 802.3ad support enabled.

 Note: Unplugged interfaces should not be assigned IP addresses on the management network.

-The gateway IP address for this appliance.
+The gateway IP address f for this appliance.

 Gateway: 10.62.128.1

-accerny.
-10.02.1 20.1

 ■ Back Next ►